Skip to content

 But I have to admit it.
 I have come a long, long way since I first started writing it.
 It could use more beta readers!

 In the meantime, the best thing about the Obolonks is the world building.
 It is potentially the best-built world I have ever created.
 Hence the sequels.
-And the prequel!
+And there’s even a prequel!
 There’s plenty of room in this universe.

 The Obolonk murders are just the beginning…